 Narrowing of the vagina

-Radiotherapy to treat cervical cancer can often cause your vagina to become narrower.
-This can make having sex painful or difficult.
+Radiotherapy to treat cervical cancer can often cause your vagina to become narrower, which can make having sex painful or difficult.

 There are two main treatment options if you have a narrowed vagina.
 The first is to apply hormonal cream to your vagina.
 This should increase moisture within your vagina and make having sex easier.

 The second is to use a vaginal dilator, which is a tampon-shaped device made of plastic.
-You insert it into your vagina and it is designed to help make it more supple.
-It is usually recommended that you insert the dilator for five to 10 minutes at a time on a regular basis during the day over the course of six to 12 months.
+You insert it into your vagina and is designed to help make it more supple.
+It's usually recommended that you insert the dilator for 5 to 10 minutes at a time on a regular basis during the day over the course of 6 to 12 months.

 Many women find discussing the use of a vaginal dilator embarrassing, but it's a standard and well-recognised treatment for narrowing of the vagina.
 Your specialist cancer nurse or radiographers in the radiotherapy department should be able to give you more information and advice.

 You may find that the more times you have sex, the less painful it becomes.
 However, it may be several months before you feel emotionally ready to be intimate with a sexual partner.

 The Macmillan Cancer Support website has more information about sexuality and cancer.